ionous/tapestry/dl/core/gettingAndSettingValues.md

 Because (global) objects are such a key feature of interactive stories, for every variable statement there is a corresponding object statement. ex: GetFromVar, GetFromObj.

-( Note that hey have separate naming scopes, and nothing stops an author from having a local variable with the same name as an object. )
+( They have separate naming scopes, and nothing stops an author from having a local variable with the same name as an object. )

-To simplify setting values, there's a common "AssignedValue" that can swap between all of the common inputs: bool, number, text, list, and record. ( Currently, swaps don't support swapping between slots, so each eval has been wrapped in a flow. )
+To simplify setting values, there's a common "AssignedValue" that can swap between all of the common inputs: bool, number, text, list, and record.

-Lists and records are values not objects, they are not shared.
-Every variable ( and every object or record field ) is unique.
-Assign always means copy.
+Lists and records are values, not objects, and they're values aren't shared across variables.
+The value of every variable ( including the value held by every field of an object or record ) is unique.
+Assign means copy.

 ## List handling